bl4ck5un/tc-website/content/getstarted.md

 * `cancel(uint64 requestId) public returns(bool);`

-    A requester can cancel a request whose response has not yet been issued.
+    A requester can cancel a request whose response has not yet been issued by calling function `cancel()`.
+    `requestId` is required to specify the query.
     The fee paid by the Appliciation Contract is then refunded (minus processing costs, denoted as cancellation fee).

 For more details, you can look at the source code of the contract [TownCrier.sol].